ossu/bioinformatics/README.md

 In our curriculum, we give preference to MOOC (Massive Open Online Course) style courses because these courses were created with our style of learning in mind.

 To become a bioinformatician, you have to learn quiet a lot of science, so be ready for subjects like; Biology, Chemistry, etc...

-## Becoming an OSS student

-To officially register for this course you must create a profile in our [web app](https://ossu.firebaseapp.com).

-**ps**: Currently, the web app is for tracking the progress of the [Computer Science](https://github.com/open-source-society/computer-science) path, but we are working to extend this functionality for all of our courses.
-Thanks for the comprehension.

-> **"How can I do this?"**

-Just create an account on GitHub and log in with this account in our web app.

-The intention of this app is to offer for our students a way to track their progress, and also the ability to show their progress through a public page for friends, family, employers, etc.

-In the "My Progress" tab, you are able to edit the status of the courses that you are taking, and also add the link of your final project for each one.

 ## Motivation & Preparation